-However, Infosys is a horrid company as we cover in the articles How Infosys and Tata Keep Indentured H1-Bs, and The Broad Scale Wage Theft by Tata Consulting and Infosys, and How Infosys Violated B-1 Visa Law and Charged Clients a 98.6% Margin.
+However, Infosys is a horrid company, as we cover in the articles How Infosys and Tata Keep Indentured H1-Bs, The Broad Scale Wage Theft by Tata Consulting, and Infosys How Infosys Violated B-1 Visa Law and Charged Clients a 98.6% Margin.

 Knowledge at Wharton

-After Vishal left Infosys, he late popped up, having raised $50 million for an AI startup.
+After Vishal left Infosys, he late popped up, raising $50 million for an AI startup.
 Mindless VCs are throwing money at companies that can enunciate the phrase “artificial intelligence,” and Vishal qualifies.